-Like exclamation points, they show the reader we mean business, adding emphasis where and when we need it.
+Like exclamation points, they show readers we mean business, adding emphasis where and when we need it.

 When overused, however, short sentences lose their power.
-Like run-on sentences, excessive adjectives, or flowery description, staccato prose will tax your reader’s patience.
+Like run-on sentences or excessive description, staccato prose will tax your reader’s patience.

-And with so many reading options available, we don’t want to lose any readers.
+And with so many reading options available, we don’t want to annoy our readers.

 Variety is key.